ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

     14:22:06: 1000/ 834MHz  3.09  78%   2%  75%   0%   0%   0%  81.7°C  1.2375V
     14:22:11: 1000/ 834MHz  3.32  79%   2%  77%   0%   0%   0%  81.7°C  1.2375V

-With full load it takes approximately ~15 min. for the board to reach the thermal threshold of 80°C, then silent throttling kicks in and maximum performance drops linearly with cpufreq.
+With full load it takes approximately ~15 min. for the board to reach the thermal threshold of 80°C, then hidden throttling kicks in and maximum performance drops linearly with cpufreq.
 Even with a heatsink cramping this little thing in a tiny enclosure without any airflow is not the best idea when you want to operate it full load constantly.
 You will experience throttling for sure (and in parallel a drop in consumption – see [Performance and consumption](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/Quick_Review_of_RPi_Zero_2_W.md#performance-and-consumption) above for what to expect at which clockspeed).

 ![](../media/RPI_Zero_2_thermal_performance-3.png)